 We are in the process of modernizing our customer relationship management computer system.
 The new system will combine enterprise resource planning ("ERP") solutions and custom-built applications to address, among other areas, account management, billing and customer service.
 The new system is intended to improve functionality and information flow and increase automation in servicing our customers.
 As with any major new computer system that includes custom applications, there are risks inherent in the design, construction, implementation and operation of our new CRM system.
-These risks include the potential failures to properly design the system, to efficiently construct and implement the system will provide the anticipated information technology and customer service enhancements we expect, no assurances can be given in this regard.
+These risks include the potential failures to properly design the system, to efficiently construct and implement the system and to effectively operate the system.
+We are using well-regarded third-party consultants to assist us in this process.
+While we believe that our new CRM system will provide the anticipated information technology and customer service enhancements we expect, no assurances can be given in this regard.
 The failure to properly and efficiently complete and operate the new system could disrupt our operations and adversely affect our financial results.